 We wish to thank our clients for providing us with encouragement, financial support, opportunities to fail forward (and grow in the process) and for challenging our thinking.

-We want to say a special thanks to Glenn Griffiths for the wonderful graphic design he provided for this book and for his continuing contributions to The Platinum projects.
+We want to say a special thanks to Glenn Griffiths of The Cyrano Group for the wonderful graphic design he provided for this book and for his continuing contributions to our companies' marketing successes.